 - In the

-- off: The task is run at the specified time.
+- Schedule: DMS runs the task at a specified time.

-- on: If an SQL statement fails to be executed, the statements that are executed are rolled back.
-Note that only data manipulation language (DML) statements can be rolled back.
+- on: If an SQL statement fails to be executed, all the executed data manipulation language (DML) statements are rolled back.
 Data definition language (DDL) statements cannot be rolled back.

 - off: The SQL statements are executed one by one.
-If an SQL statement fails to be executed, the task execution is stopped.
-The statements that are executed are not rolled back.
+If an SQL statement fails to be executed, the task stops running.
+The executed statements are not rolled back.